COVID-19 SAFETY PROTOCOLS

 What happens if I arrive and you are full at 50% of occupancy?

 As most of our programming is outside and/or on reservation systems, we do not believe we will exceed building capacity.
 In the unlikely event that you arrive to the Y and we are at capacity, you’ll be asked to wait in a queue before entry.
-This is also why we’ll be enforcing the 60-minute rule while capacity guidelines are in place.

 You won’t have a lost and found.
 What if I lose something at the Y?